 How to get to Jericoacoara?

 Jericoacoara is located in the southeast of Brazil and the nearest is in Fortaleza.
-From there you’ll need to go through the dunes to get to this incredible spot.

 One way to make your ride cheaper is to share it with others.
 In this group Car Share Jericoacoara, you will find people to share the ride with.
-Also, you can just write a post with your time of arrival and number of people.
+Also, you can just write a post with your time of arrival and the number of people.

 Note that the communication with the drivers is mostly on WhatsApp and I would recommend saving their number so you can go with them to the lagoons and for the ride back to Fortaleza.